Mehnaz001/LeetMetric---Leetcode-Stats-Dashboard/README.md

-# 🌟 Leetmetric - Your Leetcode Stats Dashboard 🌟
+# 🌟 Leetmetric - Leetcode Stats Dashboard 🌟

 Leetmetric is a web app that lets you **track and visualize** your Leetcode journey in one sleek dashboard. 🧑‍💻 Whether you're solving problems for fun or aiming for the top, this tool will give you insights into your overall performance, problem breakdown by difficulty, and more!